top of page

 St. John the Apostle, high transcendent theology, innocent. preaching love always and wisdom in Christ.

-In addition to being an assistant pastor, I was involved in many other services some of which were establishing a Good Samaritan's group in the parishes in which I was able to help those in need.
-I taught scripture for the Camden Biblical Institute, led healing masses in both the diocese of Camden and the archdiocese of Philadelphia.
-I also provided spiritual direction to the laity both locally and afar as well as for clergy and nuns.
-I was on the board for the Charismatic Renewal Conference and regularly attended the yearly conference in Wildwood, NJ.
-I promoted holy hours and devotion to the Eucharist and Sacred Heart.
-I was involved in the youth groups and coached basketball as well as math in high school.
+In addition to serving as an assistant pastor, I was involved in a wide range of ministries.
+These included establishing Good Samaritan groups in parishes to aid those in need; teaching Scripture for the Camden Biblical Institute; leading healing Masses in both the Diocese of Camden and the Archdiocese of Philadelphia; and providing spiritual direction to the laity both locally and from afar, as well as to clergy and religious sisters.
+I served on the board of the Charismatic Renewal Conference and regularly attended the annual conference in Wildwood.
+I also promoted Holy Hours and devotion to the Eucharist and the Sacred Heart, worked with youth groups, and coached basketball and taught mathematics at the high school level.

 Bishop, Priest and Monk.
 Charismatic Renewal, meditation, renewing the catholic Church.
 Engineer and hospice chaplain.